 Drive thru Digital Menu Boards: How They Work

-A drive thru digital menu boards for restaurants has certain specific operational requirements, which we explore below.
+A drive-thru digital menu board for restaurants has certain specific operational requirements, which we explore below.
 The equipment must be designed specifically for outdoor use.
-The distance between customers and the digital menu is greater and the exposure time shorter compared with indoors, given the nature of ordering from a vehicle.
+The distance between customers and the digital menu is greater and the exposure time is shorter compared with indoors, given the nature of ordering from a vehicle.

-What re the specific features of an outdoor menu board?
+What are the specific features of an outdoor menu board?

 The displaying of content on screens is often linked to a motion detector in the ground, which restarts the content shown on the outdoor menu board when a new vehicle arrives.
 For users with ecological concerns, the screens are only illuminated if a vehicle is detected.

 Computer vision software such as Aquaji reads the numbers on vehicle registration plates and links them to the items ordered.
 The products displayed when the vehicle next visits can therefore be customized automatically.
 Aquaji can also measure the number of visits at different times and on different days of the week and calculate how often people come back and how long they must wait.

 Analysis of waiting times allows the restaurant to assign staff depending on the number of customers, to limit how long they wait and thus improve their experience.
 Too short a waiting time can mean too many staff have been assigned, and vice versa.
 Computer vision also offers the possibility of assigning vouchers or gifts based on vehicle registration plates.

 A screen inside the restaurant for the staff responsible for the drive-through shows their KPIs in real-time: Number of vehicles served, waiting time, etc. Navori QL digital signage and Aquaji computer vision software communicate natively, which means KPIs can be shown on a digital signage screen in real-time, with data from Aquaji computer vision.

 Finally, vehicle tracking means staff can easily identify vehicles parked to one side waiting for a delivery.